begabba/docs-comers/docs/glossary.md

 Arrangements has the same starting and ending date.

 `Package`
 : Package determines the bookable accommodations for the event.
-When events overlap the `Price type` is used make product only bookable for certain event.
+When events overlap the `Price type` is used define the price for the the specific event.

 `COMERS OVERVIEW`
 : COMERS OVERVIEW is a Spreadsheet originally used to aid in creating event events for Comers.

 `Products`
 : Products is Comers means beds for Ängsbacka.
 Is also refered to as Hotel.
-Products have a capacity & price just like Arrangements.
+Products have a capacity & price just like Arrangements

 `Capacity`
 : Both Arrangements & Products have capacity.
-Capacity decides the number of individuals (without infants) it can hold. `Allotment` means limited space and `Freesale` means unlimited.
+Capacity decides the number of individuals (not infants) it can hold. `Allotment` means limited space and `Freesale` means unlimited.
+Adding capacity to Products means they're available for all events during that period.

 `Price Type`:
 : `Price Types` are an identifier used in `Packages` to tell Comers which products belong to which event.
 It's important that the `Price Type` is unique for each overlapping event. `AwesomeBar`'s Validate feature makes sure this is the case.
 Use `AB[0-9]` for participant events, `V[01-22]` for volunteer events and `LT0` for long term (renters/guests) events.